This page gives information on the V-Ray Denoiser Render Element.

-- While the denoiser can be quite effective at removing noise, it is not perfect; very noisy images can lead to artifacts and loss of image detail.
-For most scenes, use the Adaptive or Progressive image sampler with the Noise threshold set to 0.05 or lower.
-Additionally, the denoiser works best when the noise levels across the image are similar (the noiseLevel render channel is close to uniform grey), so using very low sampling is not recommended.
+While the denoiser can be quite effective at removing noise, it may produce artifacts and loss of detail if the image is very noisy.
+For most scenes, use Bucket or Progressive image sampler with the Noise threshold set to 0.05 or lower.
+Additionally, the denoiser works best when the noise levels across the image are similar (the noiseLevel render channel is uniform grey), so using very low sampling is not recommended.

 To denoise an image sequence with vdenoise run the following command:

 where the question mark (?) replaces the digits in the sequence's file names.